sharadchaturveda/akasa_b-bwireframe/scripts/README.md

-# Video Compression Scripts
+# Performance Optimization Scripts

-This directory contains scripts to help with video compression and optimization.
+This directory contains scripts to help with performance optimization, including video compression, image optimization, and more.

 ## Compress Video Script